Q: Where can I register to vote?

 Q: What if I have just moved to Stratham, and have not had my new address legally printed on my driver's license by the DMV?

 A: You may bring in another document that has your current Stratham street address on it, such as a utility bill, car registration, etc. in addition to your existing driver's license.
-If you are unable to provide one of the above documents, we have affidavits that you may sign, under penalty of perjury, that the information you are providing to us is true and accurate.

 Q: Who is eligible to vote by absentee ballot?